The Latest Statement on Trauma Care on the South Side

-Medical center leaders have had and continue to have discussions with other area health care providers about ways to improve the health of the South Side.
-Among the topics that have come up this year include trauma care and violence prevention.
-And they remain open to working with the state, city, county and other health care providers to evaluate the needs of the South Side and the long-term financial and operational realities of running an adult trauma center.
+Medical center leaders have had and continue to have discussions with government agencies and other area health care providers about ways to improve the health of the South Side.
+Among ongoing topics are violence prevention and trauma care.
+They remain open to working with the state, city, county and other health care providers to evaluate the needs of the South Side and the long-term financial and operational realities of running an adult trauma center.

 In the meantime, the University of Chicago Medical Center must continue to focus on supporting other distinctive lifesaving services critical to the community, including: